DangerDrome/NodeUI/memory-bank/progress.md

 - Fixed all known bugs related to nested navigation and state persistence.
 - Refactored `SubGraph` previews from canvas to SVG for improved quality and scaling.
 - Streamlined the breadcrumb navigation system for intuitive traversal of nested graphs.
 - Implemented robust, deep-copy-based state serialization to prevent context-related bugs.
+- Successfully implemented the foundational `ThreeJSNode` with an interactive 3D scene and timeline.
+- **Completed comprehensive performance optimizations for the 3D viewport, eliminating flickering and improving rendering performance.**